mjpitz/mjpitz/charts/README.md

 # Charts

-My personal helm charts are provided under the [MIT License][license].
 While I'm the primary consumer of these charts, I have made them generally available for others to use.
 You may be able to find some of these charts elsewhere, but many of my deployments vary quite a bit from existing ones.

 ```shell
 helm repo add mjpitz https://mjpitz.com